meteofrance/mfai/README.md

 # Lightning CLI

-[Lightning CLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html#lightning-cli) is a convinient way to easily configure your DL experiments and reduce the number of lines of code in your project.
+[Lightning CLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html#lightning-cli) is a convenient way to easily configure your DL experiments and reduce the number of lines of code in your project.

 We provide an example of usage of the Lightning CLI with our lightning module and an exemple of config file to launch an experiment.